-Primates Are Not PetsSign the Petition to Tell Google and Facebook to Stop Helping Traffickers!
+Primates Are Not PetsSign the Letter to Tell Google and Facebook to Stop Helping Traffickers!

 Demand that Facebook and Google make it easier to report that videos and images featuring pet apes and monkeys are cruel.
 Also ask them to remove all reported content featuring pet primates.

-A confirmation email and updates regarding the petition will be sent to the email you provide.
+A confirmation email and updates about primates in social media will be sent to the email you provide.
 You may unsubscribe at any time.

-If you have any problems with the petition, please contact firstname.lastname@example.org.
+If you have any problems adding your name to the letter, please contact firstname.lastname@example.org.

 To Mark Zuckerberg and Sundar Pichai,